Tell us how can we improve this?

 - Versatile and responsive to suit myriad uses

 - May not be suitable for palm-grip users with large hands

 - Left click is too close to DPI shift keys

 - Thumb rest does not jive for users with palm grip

 Logitech took already-excellent G500 and improved few flaws in it, leaving this mouse which is both more robust and more streamlined.
 For specific needs like endgame MMO content or tournament Level FPS Proteus Core proved to be passable.
 For anything else, it is hard to imagine better generalist mouse for gaming.
 Manufacturers of Mouse, noted, Logitech Proteus Core is standard to beat.

 With 11 programmable buttons and features like Surface tuning calibration, Weight and balance tuning etc, Logitech G502 Proteus Core is the ultimate gaming mouse you would ever need.
-With DPI settings upto 12,000 & hyper-fast scroll wheel, Logitech G502 gives you the gaming experience you always wanted.
+With DPI settings up to 12,000 & hyper-fast scroll wheel, Logitech G502 gives you the gaming experience you have always wanted.